eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 			+ "Scalding is built on top of Cascading, a Java library that abstracts away low-level Hadoop details."
 			+ "Scalding is comparable to Pig, but offers tight integration with Scala, bringing advantages of Scala to your MapReduce jobs."
 + Should have experience in dealing with XML and JSON data formats.
++ skill set:
+	- Redesigning our data systems from a warehouse-centric to a lake-centric architecture to be more cost-effective as our data volume grows.
+	- Rolling out a structured events pipeline for analytics and productization of high-volume event streams.
+	- Building a centralized, discoverable data catalog to enable users across the company to efficiently find and use data.
+	- We currently support a 100TB data warehouse used by hundreds of people to make mission-critical decisions for our products and business.
+	- An experienced data engineer.
+You have several years of experience operating large-scale distributed data processing systems—advanced ETL pipelines and data lakes or warehouses.
+Experience with Spark and AWS data services (EMR, Glue, Redshift) is preferred.
 + modern tech stack:
 	- React
 	- Redux